openyurtio/openyurt/docs/proposals/20210607-adding-subcommands-server-join-reset-for-yurtctl.md

 Refer to the [OpenYurt Glossary](https://github.com/openyurtio/openyurt/blob/master/docs/proposals/00_openyurt-glossary.md).

 ## Summary
 This proposal add three subcommands `init`, `join` and `reset` for yurtctl.
-The subcommand `init` can create an all-in-one kubernetes cluster, simultaneously convert the kuberntes cluster to an OpenYurt cluster.
+The subcommand `init` can create an all-in-one kubernetes cluster, simultaneously convert the kubernetes cluster to an OpenYurt cluster.
 The subcommand `join` is used to add a new node to an OpenYurt cluster, including cloud nodes and edge nodes.
 The subcommand `reset` can restore the node to the state before joining OpenYurt cluster.

 ## Motivation